-A Lake County, Illinois General Highway Maps includes County, City and Township maps which contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+A Map of Lake County, Minnesota contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 The following dates indicates what vital, land, probate, and court records are in Lake county.
 The date listed for each category of record is usually the earliest registration filed.
 The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.

 - Lake County Recorder has Birth / Death Records from 1891, Marriage Records from 1888 and Land Records from ?.
 The County Recorder is responsible for all the real estate records for properties located in the County.
 Permanent records of deeds, mortgages and other various real estate records are recorded/filed in this office.
 As Local Registrar, the office protects and issues certified copies of Birth and Death records, Marriage Certificates & Military Discharge Records.

 - Lake County Court Administrator has Probate Records from ? and Court Records from 1874.
 The County Court Administrator maintains court files for Civil, Criminal, Traffic, Probate, Conciliation, Juvenile, Tax and Family Court matters.